-From around 2002, membership was simplified and email lists of members were developed, amalgamating formal and corresponding members into a single email group (see also Sect.
-5.3).
-The process began with the advent of the 'TEPHRA' group of JISCMail (a national academic mailing list service in the UK) on 4 March, 2002, which was set up by Chris Turney (based in Queen's University, Belfast, at the time).
+up by Chris Turney (based at Queen's University, Belfast, at the time).
 The purpose was to facilitate discussion around tephra issues as cryptotephra-based research began expanding in the UK and beyond.
-Membership was then widened by Siwan Davies on 11 November, 2005, following a tephra workshop in Swansea in April, 2005, to include SCOTAV members globally, the aim being "to provide an important [international] forum for increased interaction and discussion amongst those involved with [all] tephra studies."
+Membership was then widened by Siwan Davies on 11 November 2005, following a tephra workshop in Swansea in April 2005, to include SCOTAV members globally, with the aim being "to provide an important [international] forum for increased interaction and discussion amongst those involved with [all] tephra studies".
 Thus, JISCMail (TEPHRA) became the default membership list for SCOTAV and INTAV after 2007 (Lowe, 2008).
-When issues or queries required membership input or voting, members were notified
+When issues or queries required membership input or voting, members were notified via JISCMail.
+Today, under IAVCEI rules, members must formally sign up to COT within IAVCEI and pay a modest membership fee (which includes a reduced-fee option for ECRs).

-974 via JISCMail.
-Today, under IAVCEI rules, members must formally sign up to COT within IAVCEI, and pay a 975 modest membership fee (which includes a reduced-fee option for ECRs).
-976 977 4.3 Decline and rise of COT since the 1980s: key events and protagonists 978 979 COT transforms to CEV 980 After the 1980 Iceland meeting, the need for COT was questioned.
-Some considered that COT "had reached 981 its goals of communicating the utility of tephrochronology and tephra studies to the scientific community" (chiefly with publication of Westgate and Gold, 1974, and Self and Sparks, 1981c) (Elston and Heiken, 1984).
-982 983 Realization that research on explosive volcanism was rapidly expanding at this time led the secretary of COT 984 to propose (in December, 1982) that some members of the commission could serve as a nucleus for a 985 proposed Working Group on Explosive Volcanism within IAVCEI.
-A proposal for such a group was 986 submitted to the IAVCEI Secretariat at the International Union of Geodesy and Geophysics (IUGG) meeting 987 in Hamburg in August, 1983.
-The IAVCEI Executive Committee officially approved adoption of the Working 988 Group at the Hamburg meeting (Elston and Heiken, 1984; Schmincke, 1989, p.
-234), and Grant Heiken was appointed president and Stephen Self secretary.
-Self was replaced in 1984 by Wolfgang ('Wolf') Elston.
-989 990 Sometime after, the Working Group was renamed the Commission on Explosive Volcanism (CEV).
-Bruce 991 Houghton and Colin Wilson (co-leaders) led the CEV from 1986 following their pre-eminent roles in the 992 highly successful IAVCEI International Volcanological Congress (centenary of 1886 Tarawera eruption) held 993 in New Zealand in February, 1986 (Schmincke, 1989).
-Retirements or passing of some of the early 994 protagonists of COT may have had an impact on this shift from INQUA to IAVCEI in the early 1980s.
-It 995 seems possible also that the long hiatus since the first COT meeting in 1964 could have been another catalyst 996 for change.
-997 998 Renaissance from 1987 999 In 1987, however, at the INQUA Congress at Ottawa, some persons expressed the view that the needs of 1000 tephrochronologists were not being met under CEV of IAVCEI.
-It was decided to make a request to the 1001 INQUA Executive Committee for reinstatement of COT.
-John Westgate convened a meeting at the conclusion 1002 of a tephra symposium in Ottawa and prepared a document justifying this aim.
-He presented it to the INQUA 1003 Executive Committee the next day.
-The executive decided to reinstate this group but under the title 'Inter-1004 Congress Committee on Tephrochronology' (ICCT).
-There would be a trial period of inter-congress length and a decision to elevate to a full commission would be made at the next INQUA Congress.
-Looking back, it might seem this 'trial' was a bit harsh, but a more objective view is that COT's first quarter of a century might strong presence by COT at the INQUA Congress in Christchurch (1973) and publication of both Westgate and turning point for COT: the election of a full complement of officers in 1987 under Westgate's leadership, the be characterized as somewhat below par with only two field meetings (1964, 1980), albeit tempered with a successful tephra meeting in Mammoth in 1990, and the subsequent volume of ensuing papers (including the new tephra characterization protocols of Froggatt, 1992) edited by Westgate et al. (1992b), collectively demonstrated a renewed and strong commitment by ICCT and enabled COT to be restored as a formal commission of INQUA in Beijing in 1991 (Lowe, 1996a).
+4.3 Decline and rise of COT since the 1980s: key events and protagonists

+4.3.1 COT transforms to CEV

+After the 1980 Iceland meeting, the need for COT was questioned.
+Some considered that COT "had reached its goals of communicating the utility of tephrochronology and tephra studies to the scientific community", chiefly with the publication of Westgate and Gold (1974) and Self and Sparks (1981c) (Elston and Heiken, 1984).
+Realization that research on explosive volcanism was rapidly expanding at this time led the secretary of COT to propose (in December 1982) that some members of the commission could serve as a nucleus for a proposed Working Group on Explosive Volcanism within IAVCEI.
+A proposal for such a group was submitted to the IAVCEI secretariat at the International Union of Geodesy and Geophysics (IUGG) meeting in Hamburg in August 1983.
+The IAVCEI executive committee officially approved adoption of the working group at the Hamburg meeting (Elston and Heiken, 1984; Schmincke, 1989, p.
+234), and Grant Heiken was appointed president while Stephen Self was appointed secretary.
+Self was replaced in 1984 by Wolfgang ("Wolf") Elston.
+Sometime after, the working group was renamed the Commission on Explosive Volcanism (CEV).
+Bruce Houghton and Colin Wilson (co-leaders) led the CEV from 1986 following their preeminent roles in the highly successful IAVCEI International Volcanological Congress (centenary of 1886 Tarawera eruption) held in New Zealand in February 1986 (Schmincke, 1989).
+Retirements or the passing of some of the early protagonists of COT may have had an impact on this shift from INQUA to IAVCEI in the early 1980s.
+It also seems possible that the long hiatus since the first COT meeting in 1964 could have been another catalyst for change.